Public Declines Month-Long Period To Comment On Missouri Sports Betting

 "The public deserves to have its voice heard, and it’s crucial that we ensure that this rulemaking process is transparent, thorough, and open," he said.

-Previously, Rachel Dunn, the secretary of state’s communications director, told Gambling.com any public comments and replies would go through the Gaming Commission, not Hoskins’ office.
+Previously, Rachel Dunn, the secretary of state’s communications director, told Gambling.com that any public comments and replies would go through the Gaming Commission, not Hoskins’ office.

 Sports Betting Must Start By December

 During last November’s statewide election, Missouri voters approved a ballot measure legalizing sports betting statewide.
 The measure requires sports betting to begin no later than Dec.
 1, 2025.
-It will be available for bettors wanting to wager in-person at brick-and-mortar sportsbooks or by using cellphones or computers from anywhere in Missouri.
-Legal sports betting is expected to begin simetime after Sept.
+It will be available for bettors wanting to wager in-person at brick-and-mortar sportsbooks or using cellphones or computers from anywhere in Missouri.
+Legal sports betting is expected to begin sometime after Sept.
 1.

 Nationwide, sports betting is legal and live in 38 states and Washington, D.C.
 At some point this fall, Missouri will become the 39th state with legal sports betting.